-SODIUM HYPOCHLORITE as sodium hypochlorite pentahydrate Hypochlorite salts are classified by IARC as Group 3: No Evidence of carcinogenicity may be inadequate or limite.
-The material may produce moderate eye irritation leadin conjunctivitis.
-Hypochlorite salts are extremely corrosive and can caus mice, when applied to their skin. d in animal testing. g to inflammation.
-Repeated or prolo nged exposure to irritants may produce SODIUM HYDROXIDE The material may produce severe irritation to the eye ca produce conjunctivitis.
-The material may cause severe skin irritation after proloi production of vesicles, scaling and thickening of the skin nged or repeated exposure and may produce on contact skin redness, swelling, the SODIUM HYPOCHLORITE & SODIUM HYDROXIDE Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+The material may produce severe irritation to the eye causing pronounced inflammation.
+Repeated or prolonged exposure to irritants may produce conjunctivitis.

+The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
+Repeated exposures may produce severe ulceration.

+SODIUM HYPOCHLORITE & SODIUM HYDROXIDE

+Asthma-like symptoms may continue for months or even years after exposure to the material ends.
 This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
 Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
 RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
 On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
 The disorder is characterized by difficulty breathing, cough and mucus production.

-Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion ~ Reproductivity × Serious Eye Damage/Irritation ✓ STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard ×
+Acute Toxicity × Carcinogenicity ×

+Skin Irritation/Corrosion ~ Reproductivity ×

+Serious Eye Damage/Irritation ~ STOT - Single Exposure ×

+Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

+Mutagenicity × Aspiration Hazard ×